-Workforce transformation is in a state of flux.
+Workforce redesign is in a state of flux.

 We're caught up in buzzwords like "employee experience."
 Meanwhile, the way work gets done is evolving fast.
-Organizations focus on skills.
+Organizations focus on capabilities.
 But the pressure for results has never been higher.

-AI is shifting the landscape of who does the work.
+AI is shifting the landscape.
+Who does the work.
 And how.

 In this episode, Reejig CEO Siobhan Savage speaks with Jason Averbook.
 Jason is a Senior Partner at Mercer and a leader in enterprise AI infrastructure.
 With decades of experience, Jason reveals why businesses still stumble over outdated strategies.
 And what they must do to integrate AI, redesign workflows, and build a future-ready workforce.